clij/clij2-docs/reference_blur3D.md

 ## blur3D
 <img src="images/mini_clij1_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Computes the Gaussian blurred image of an image given two sigma values in X, Y and Z. Thus, the filterkernel can have non-isotropic shape.
+Computes the Gaussian blurred image of an image given two sigma values in X, Y and Z.

+Thus, the filterkernel can have non-isotropic shape.

 The implementation is done separable.
 In case a sigma equals zero, the direction is not blurred.

+DEPRECATED: This method is <b>deprecated</b>.
+Use gaussianBlur3D instead.

 ### Usage in ImageJ macro
 ```